sgentle/unql-node/README.markdown

 npm install -g unql
 ```

-And you can run it with `unql` on the command line.
+And you can run it with `unql` on the command line. `unql --help` will show you command line switches, and you can type `help` on the REPL for a list of commands.

 ## What can I do with it?